-Score: 83, B+, Good transparency Progress: +6 points compared to the 2021 Index
+Score: 83, B+, Good transparency

-Subcategory Score Progress to 2021 Rating Characteristic Operation of transmission and distribution system operators 90 0 A Excellent transparency Independence of transmission and distribution system operators 52 +52 D+ Insufficient transparency Development of transmission and distribution systems 50 -9 D+ Insufficient transparency Tariffs setting 81 0 B+ Good transparency
+Subcategory Score Progress to 2021 Rating Characteristic Operation of transmission and distribution system operators 90 0 А Excellent transparency Independence of transmission and distribution system operators 52 +52 D+ Insufficient transparency Development of transmission and distribution systems 50 -9 D+ Insufficient transparency Tariffs setting 81 0 B+ Good transparency

-In gas, the rules for connection to the gas transmission system are outlined in the Natural Gas Grid Code, adopted by GNERC Resolution $N^{\circ}$ 22 on August 31, 2018.
+In gas, the rules for connection to the gas transmission system are outlined in the Natural Gas Grid Code, adopted by GNERC Resolution No 22 on August 31, 20181.
 This code covers all types of connections except for those related to LNG facilities or storage facilities, as Georgia does not currently have such facilities.

 The procedures for connecting customers to the distribution system are regulated by the GNERC Decree No12 of July 9, 2009, "On Adoption of the Principles of Natural Gas Supply and Consumption" (Chapter 2, Article 19).
-This document is available on the GNERC website in PDF format.
+This document is available2 on the GNERC website in PDF format.